Daniel Radcliffe Solidifies His Broadway Return

-As reported by Deadline, Daniel Radcliffe, Cherry Jones and Bobby Cannavale will make their return to an NYC stage next fall for the world premiere of The Lifespan of a Fact on Broadway.
+As reported by Deadline, Daniel Radcliffe, Cherry Jones, and Bobby Cannavale will make their return to an NYC stage next fall for the world premiere of The Lifespan of a Fact on Broadway.
 The play, based on the critically acclaimed, bestselling 2012 non-fiction book, Lifespan, will be directed by Leigh Silverman, who was nominated by The Tony Awards in 2014 for her direction of the hit show Violet.

 Although best known for his leading role in the Harry Potter movie franchise as the title character, this will not be Radcliffe’s first foray with the live stage.